renegmed/learn-nats/README.md

 unblock and let the client assume that the messages that were fired have been processed by the server.

+Using Request

+Request API enables the client to publish a message and then wait for someone to reply.

+Request/Response

+Client would receive only single response among the workers.
+Request is blocked until a response is received or timeout occurs.

 This is for NATS version 1.1
 Steps: